 A few months back I read about a user who asked “What are the Windows A: and B: drives used for?”.
 Amusing as it may seem, it’s still a perfectly valid question.

 I started out in the ancient world where tape stations were the media of choice.
 Floppy disks soon entered the market and drive letter “A” was commonly used as a designation.
 The second letter of the alphabet was reserved for a secondary floppy unit, so “C” was used when hard drives started to appear.

-And while we’re on the topic.
-What about the good old “save” icon, which often is drawn as a floppy disk.
+While we’re on the topic, what about the good old “save” icon, which often is drawn as a floppy disk.
 I suppose it’s as good as any icon, but it will eventually be replaced.
 Replaced with what?
 A cloud image?